dverdonschot/nixos-wsl-dev-environment/README.md

 ```

 ## Windows Nerdfont to render icons correctly
-Some of the elements used in oh-my-posh need nerdfonts installed on Windows and a Nerdfont selected in the terminal program.
+Some of the elements used in oh-my-posh need nerdfonts installed on Windows,
+and a Nerdfont selected in the terminal program for your wsl distribution.
 After you run `nixos-rebuild switch` go to terminal settings,
 select your WSL distrubtion, go to appearance, fonts and select a nerdfont